SigmaHQ/pySigma-plugin-directory/README.md

   implementations of a plugin for the same backend exist, all backend identifiers are extended by a publisher or maintainer identifier: *target-publisher*.
 Because the identifier can change in the life of a plugin it shouldn't be used to refer to it technically.
 The plugin UUID is intended for this purpose.
+* *type* contains the type of the plugin:
+  * a *backend* plugin might contain the backend itself as well as supporting processing pipelines and validators.
+  * a *pipeline* plugin only contains processing pieplines without a backend.
+  * a *validator* plugin only contains rule validation classes.
 * *description* is a short description of the plugin that should include the full name of the target system, most important output formats and other useful information.
 It should fit into not more than 120 characters, such that it should be possible to display it in one line in many working conditions.